(This post contains affiliate links – please see my disclosure policy in the footer).

 Ibotta have relationships with a number of retailers and products.
 It allows you to earn rewards and get cashback on items that you buy that qualify through the Ibotta app.

-The Ibotta app allows you to scan the barcode of items that you have bought whilst out shopping and you can the redeem your cash back through the app.
+The Ibotta app allows you to scan the barcode of items that you have bought whilst out shopping and you can redeem your cash back through the app.
 Pretty amazing, eh?

-The Ibotta app is a great way of making passive savings as you’re effectively making money on back on things you’re buying anyway.
+The Ibotta app is a great way of making passive savings as you’re effectively making money back on things you’re buying anyway.

 6. Invest Your Money